tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 In this report we intend to;

 - highlight the connection between _Arithmetic circuits_ and R1CS,
-- clarify the difference R1CS makes in bulletproofs compared to range proofs (or inner-product proofs),
+- clarify the difference R1CS makes in bulletproofs compared to range proofs,
 - the link between R1CS in _zkSNARK_ and R1CS in _Bulletproofs_.

 We refer the reader to the [notation used](https://tlu.tarilabs.com/cryptography/bulletproofs-protocols/MainReport.html#notation-used) in the Bulletproofs Protocols [report](https://tlu.tarilabs.com/cryptography/bulletproofs-protocols/MainReport.html#the-bulletproof-protocols).